Purpose

 c) the quality of their research proposal

-e) the fit between the applicant’s proposal and the research strengths in the Faculty (see: law.unsw.edu.au/study/research-degrees )
+e) the fit between the applicant’s proposal and the research strengths in the faculty (visit our research strengths for more information)

 f) an interview.

-Indigenous PhD scholarship are available to Australian Aboriginal and Torres Strait Islander applicants who are interested in undertaking research in any area of law.
-Interdisciplinary projects will be considered, however, the primary supervisor must be located in the Faculty of Law.
+Indigenous PhD scholarships are available to Australian Aboriginal and Torres Strait Islander applicants who are interested in undertaking research in any area of law or criminology.
+Interdisciplinary projects will be considered; however, the primary supervisor must be in the faculty of UNSW Law & Justice.